-After 5 to 10 minutes, the fondant will become very stiff, crumbly, and hard to manipulate.
-You may have to use two hands to push the spatula through the fondant.
-Continue to work it until it becomes impossible to cream the fondant further.Continue to 6 of 11 below.
+After 5 to 10 minutes, the fondant should turn stiff, crumbly, and hard to manipulate.
+At this stage, you may have to use two hands to push the spatula through the fondant.
+Continue to work it until it becomes impossible to cream the fondant further.Continue to 6 of 8 below.

 Knead the Fondant

-Once the fondant reaches the stiff, crumbly state, moisten your hands and begin kneading it into a ball like bread dough.
-As you knead, the fondant will begin to come together and will get softer and smoother.
-Stop kneading once your fondant is a smooth ball without lumps.
+Moisten your hands and begin kneading the fondant into a ball like you would with bread dough.
+As you knead, the fondant should come together and get softer and smoother.
+Stop kneading once it turns into a smooth ball with no lumps.

 Add Coloring and Flavors

-To add coloring and flavoring to fondant, dust your workstation with powdered sugar, and lightly press your fondant flat.
-Cut several slits in the fondant, and pour the flavorings (like extracts, melted and cooled chocolate, or fruit purees) and food coloring in the slits.
+To add coloring and flavoring to fondant, dust your workstation with powdered sugar, and lightly press your fondant flat onto it.
+Cut several slits in the fondant, and pour the flavorings (such as extracts, melted and cooled chocolate, or fruit purees) and/or food coloring into the slits.

-Dust your hands with powdered sugar and knead the fondant as you did before until the coloring and flavoring are evenly distributed throughout the fondant.Continue to 8 of 11 below.
+Dust your hands with powdered sugar and knead the fondant as you did before to distribute the flavor and color evenly throughout the fondant.Continue to 8 of 8 below.

 To make fondant balls, pinch off walnut-sized portions of fondant, and roll them between your palms to create a smooth, even ball.
 Serve them unadorned or roll them in chopped nuts or dip them in chocolate for a quick and tasty treat.
 Serve fondant candies at room temperature, and store them in an airtight container in a cool location.